JVital2013/vitality-goes/README.md

 cp -r html /var/www/html
 ```

-Wow, that was easy.

-### Basic Configuration
-Before doing anything else, it's time to set up the Vitality GOES config file so it knows where to read its data.
-Edit /var/www/html/config/config.ini and tweak the following lines:

-#### General
-* `graphiteAPI`: Change this line to point to your graphite host.
-It must include the `/render/` path at the end to work properly.
-If you're not using Graphite, comment this line out with a ;
-* `emwinPath`: Change this line to point to the emwin repository of your choice.
-If you're picking up both GOES West and East, you can use either EMWIN locaiton.
-Comment this line out with a ; to disable EMWIN data
-* `adminPath`: Change this line to point to the directory with admin text you want to display.
-Comment this line out with a ; to disable admin text
-* `showSysInfo`: Change this to false if Vitality GOES is on a different system than goestools.
-Otherwise, leave it to True

-#### Paths
-The Paths section is unnecessary, but it is recommended that you set up a path for each satellite you're receiving.
-There's more about that in the Wiki (TODO).
-If you're only picking up GOES 16, you can leave this alone.

-#### Location
-This section contains information about your physical location.
-If you're not displaying EMWIN data, the only thing you need to configure is timezone.
-A list of supported timezones can be found [here](https://www.php.net/manual/en/timezones.php).

-TODO: More here
+Finally, take a look at the [config readme](docs/config.md) to configure Vitality GOES.

 ## Additional Script Setup

+Now that Vitality GOES is configured, let's extend it with additional scripts.
 A number of Bash scripts are included in the scripts directory of this repository.
 It is optional to implement any of these scripts, but some like Cleanup-EmwinText are highly encouraged.

 TODO: More here